 9. NETWORK, NETWORK, NETWORK:

 The three most important things you can do in job searching.
-More than 75% of all newly acquired positions are attained through networking.
-One of the best for this is LinkedIn.com.
+More than 85% of all newly acquired positions are attained through networking.
+One of the best for this is using LinkedIn.